History Koninklijke – Holland Beker

 There is a gap in the regatta’s history in the years 2001 and 2002.
 Only after the refurbishment of the Bosbaan race course in 2003 did the Holland Beker Regatta Association start anew.
 The organisation now includes the Royal Maas Yacht Club Rotterdam – replacing the Royal Netherlands Yacht Club as the organising group in 1994-, the Amsterdam Student Rowing Club Skøll and the Royal Dutch Rowing Association.
 In 2004 the name of the regatta changed back to the Koninklijke Holland Beker.

-This year (2019) the Aegon Koninklijke Holland Beker will be hosted at the Willem-Alexander Baan in Rotterdam.
+In 2021 the Aegon Koninklijke Holland Beker will be hosted at the Bosbaan in Amsterdam.